isaiasqb/e-comerce-back-end/README.md

 # e-comerce-back-end

-## Your Task
+## Description
-Internet retail, also known as e-commerce, is the largest sector of the electronics industry, having generated an estimated US$29 trillion in 2017 (Source: United Nations Conference on Trade and Development).
-E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.
-Due to the prevalence of these platforms, developers should understand the fundamental architecture of e-commerce sites.

-Your challenge is to build the back end for an e-commerce site.
-You’ll take a working Express.js API and configure it to use Sequelize to interact with a MySQL database.
+The challange in this application is to build the back end for an e-commerce site.
+By taking a working Express.js API and configure it to use Sequelize to interact with a MySQL database.

-Because this application won’t be deployed, you’ll also need to create a walkthrough video that demonstrates its functionality and all of the following acceptance criteria being met.
-You’ll need to submit a link to the video and add it to the README of your project.

-IMPORTANT
-Make sure to clone the starter code repository and make your own repository with the starter code.
-Do not fork the starter code repository!

-Before you start, clone the starter code (Links to an external site.).
+Because this application won’t be deployed.
+You can find a Demo Video at the end of this ReadMe File

 ## User Story
 AS A manager at an internet retail company